horatjp/image-php-dev/README.md

 ### Extended Configuration with Custom Dockerfile

-This configuration shows how to extend the container using a custom Dockerfile.
-In this example, we customize locale and timezone settings, and demonstrate a lightweight approach to install Node.js directly from the official Node.js image, which is faster than using the features property and allows for more customization.
+This configuration demonstrates how to extend the base image with a custom Dockerfile.
+This is useful when you need to customize the development environment further, such as setting the locale and timezone.

 ```json:.devcontainer/devcontainer.json
   "build": {